OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/micro-focus-alm-and-jira-integration.md

   <img src="../../assets/ALM_5.png" width="950px"/>
 </p>

-* OpsHub Integration Manager fetches entities available in both systems and shows them in entities list for both systems.
+* <code class="expression">space.vars.SITENAME</code> fetches entities available in both systems and shows them in entities list for both systems.
 From the **Select Entities to Sync** section, select the relevant entities for both systems.
 In this case, we will select **Requirement** from Micro Focus ALM and **Story** from Jira.
 * The next step is to define the fields that need to be integrated for every entity mapped.
 So, once the entities are selected, click the plus icon [+] adjacent to **Select fields to be Synced** to create the mapping between these two entities.
 You will be navigated to Mapping Configuration screen.

 <p align="center">